rtelles64/udacity_autodeploy_project/README.md

     - Revert the last migration (IF a new migration was applied) on the database so that it goes back to the way it was before

 No more jobs should run after these commands have executed.

+### 5. Promotion Phase

+## Troubleshooting

+### Run Migrations

+If the project is left alone for a long time and a CircleCI rebuild happens, the `run-migrations` step sometimes fails.
+If this happens, do the following:

+  1. Reset the default password in the RDS database

+    - Click the database name you wish to modify
+    - Click the "Modify" button
+    - Enter a new password (or re-enter the old one) in the "New master password" field
+    - Check the box to propagate this change immediately

+  2. Reset (delete and re-enter) the [Project Environment Variables](https://app.circleci.com/settings/project/github/rtelles64/udacity_autodeploy_project/environment-variables?return-to=https%3A%2F%2Fapp.circleci.com%2Fpipelines%2Fgithub%2Frtelles64%2Fudacity_autodeploy_project%3Fbranch%3Dmain) in CircleCI

+Once the steps above have been completed, initiate a new CircleCI rebuild.

+### Deploy Backend

+**Timeout**

+Occasionally, the `deploy-backend` step fails.
+This is typically because of server lags on Amazon's side.
+CircleCI issues a timeout if a job takes too long to complete.

+Simply initiate a new CircleCI rebuild.